Multimedia Journalism (MMJ)

 Prerequisites: MMJ 3153 and MMJ 3263 with a grade of "C" or better and consent of instructor, and pass proficiency review.

-Description: Internship practice for qualified multi-media journalism students who wish creative communications experience beyond that available in the classroom.
+Description: Internship practice for qualified multimedia journalism students who seek creative communications experience off-campus beyond what is available in the classroom.
+Internships must be approved prior to counting hours worked.
+Must work sixty or more hours for each credit hour up to three credit hours for each individual internship.
 Previously offered as JB 3900.
 Offered for variable credit, 1-3 credit hours, maximum of 6 credit hours.

 Credit hours: 1-3